 An acquisition can help your brand own a new product or a feature that’s already in line with what your customers want and need.

-It’s all well and good understanding different growth strategies, but bringing them to life is something best led by example.
+It’s all well and good to understand different growth strategies, but bringing them to life is something best led by example.
 Let’s dive into four brands that crushed their business growth strategies and now, in some cases decades later, are still reaping the rewards.

 One word: referrals.